-Bell ringers, bell work time, warm-ups, do now - whatever you call an assignment with students that starts the class, these can be useful for getting your students on task and "waking up" their brain for the lesson.
+Bell ringers, bell work time, warm-ups, do now – whatever you call an assignment with students that starts the class, these can be useful for getting your students on task and “waking up” their brains for the lesson.
 A typical bell ringer lasts five to ten minutes and should challenge students and kickstart the mind or body into work mode.
-This also allows for teachers to prepare materials for the lesson, take attendance and create a classroom routine.
-It's a useful classroom management tool or an exit slip.
+This also allows for teachers to prepare materials for the lesson, take attendance, and create a classroom routine.
+It’s a useful classroom management tool or an exit slip.
 Check out these 20 bell ringer ideas for your middle school classroom to get their creative juices flowing.

 1. Blind back drawing